c1570/Connomore64/README.md

 HDMI/DVI output is based on the [PicoDVI](https://github.com/Wren6991/PicoDVI) library by Luke Wren.

 ### Audio Output
-Provided by a port of the [SIDKick pico](https://github.com/frntc/SIDKick-pico) firmware to the Connomore64 bus system.
+Provided by a port of the [SIDKick pico](https://github.com/frntc/SIDKick-pico) firmware (by Carsten Dachsbacher, using reSID by Dag Lem) to the Connomore64 bus system.

 ## Prototype Hardware
 So far, the Connomore64 consists of several stacked RP2040 boards which are interconnected using the 8 bit bus mentioned before.